Belafonte at Carnegie Hall: Side four

 The tracks in bold were omitted from the original U.S. RCA CD issue on 1 disc; The complete album was available only on RCA CD releases (on 2 discs) in Germany and Japan, on a 2 CD gold CD issue from Classic Records and a 2 CD hybrid SACD issue from Analogue Productions.
+The latter hybrid issue featured three previously unreleased tracks: A Spoken Intro, Scarlet Ribbons, and an instrumental Overture Medley.